BA in Mathematics

 Major Program Requirements

-All MU General Education and Arts and Science Breadth and Depth requirements (for the BA) must be satisfied, in addition to the Department Level Requirements.
+All MU General Education, University graduation requirements and Arts and Science Breadth and Depth requirements (for the BA) must be satisfied, in addition to the Department Level Requirements.
 The foreign language requirement must be satisfied either by taking a foreign language for 4 years in high school or by completing a language sequence at MU.

 Additional requirements for the BA degree